AnmolDhall/DeployWebApp-AWS-ElasticBeanstalk/README.md

-# Deploying "Hello World" web applicaation on AWS
+# Deploying "Hello World" web application on AWS

 Create a "Hello World" web application locally, and zip the directory containing the application source code.